 I repeat this stereotype not to endorse its implicit criticism-it seems perfectly reasonable to seek collective action on racial reform while refusing to bear the costs unilaterally-but to emphasize the importance of The City in this mythology.
 The City is what the Limousine Liberal flees, if not by escaping to a swank suburb, then by building a large stone wall around the neighborhood and posting a guard at the gate.
 The City is the monster they wish to tame, but only from a distance.
 Nor is The City's central role in race relations limited to liberals.
-For racial conservatives as well, the tendency is to distinguish between "good blacks" who escape from the ghetto based on their own merit, and an urban underclass of culturally deficient "bad blacks" who riot and demand undeserved assistance from government.
+For conservatives as well, the tendency is to distinguish between "good blacks" who escape from the ghetto based on their own merit, and an urban underclass of culturally deficient "bad blacks" who riot and demand undeserved assistance from government.

-One question, applied to a random subset of the Kaiser sample, taps into whether whites view urban areas as a minority-dominated cash sinkhole.
+One question, asked of a random subset of the Kaiser sample, taps into whether whites view urban areas as a minority-dominated cash sinkhole.
 It asks whether most recipients of "federal aid for cities" are minorities (MINCITY).
 Tracing the path of government aid is difficult, of course, but as a factual matter it seems obvious that this statement is false.
-Of counties greater than 75% urban, non-whites on average only make up 18.5% of the recorded population.
-Thus the question allows me to gauge the distribution of a fallacious, but politically meaningful, perspective.
+Of counties greater than 75% urban, non-